jdillard/personal-site/source/_trips/2024-04-02-la-vallee-blanche-chamonix.md

 At the end the guides talked amongst themselves how it was the best day of the season and up there in comparison to other seasons.

 All pack in the train and head down to grab a beer.

-{: {{site.data.css.info-box}} }
-> **Note:** Since _Franz's Chair_ is supposedly only open when the alpine lifts are closed, it is worth researching if there is ever a short window where it is possible to do both _Franz's Chair_ after it opens and all the alpine lifts, including _Glacier T-bar_, before they close.
-> Thus making is possible to get all 23 lifts.